YueLiPicasso/OCanrenTutorial/DefineTypes/weekdays/README.md

 ```ocaml
 type weekdays = Monday | Tuesday | Wednesday | Thursday | Friday;;
 ```
-and additionally creates a _show_ function for values of the type _weekdays_, which converts any such value to a character string that facilitates display of the value.
+and additionally among others  creates a _show_ function for values of the type _weekdays_, which converts any such value to a character string that facilitates display of the value.
 This syntax extension is provided by the GT package.

-If we amend the [BFLAGS](Makefile#L11) variable with the `-i` (show info) option:
+We may pursue the difference between using `type` and using `@type` further.
+Let's amend the [BFLAGS](Makefile#L11) variable with the `-i` (show info) option:
 ```
 BFLAGS = -rectypes -g -i